JohnLCaron/rlauxe/docs/cases/Boulder2024.md

 * 12,297 redacted cards (3%) in 60 pools.
 * Risk limit is 3% per Colorado law.
 * Two contests fall below the _automatic recount threshold_ of 0.5%, and so are removed from the audit.

-* Both the cvrs and the redacted pool totals reference a BallotType, which we use for Card Style Data.
+* Both the CVRs and the redacted pool totals reference a BallotType, which we use for Card Style Data.
-* For pooled data, we simulate cvrs that match the adjusted pool totals.
+* For pooled data, we simulate CVRs that match the adjusted pool totals.
-* The simulated mvrs are the cvrs with optional fuzzing.
+* The simulated MVRs are the CVRs with optional fuzzing.

 ## OneAudit for Redacted data